SharkBait80/EKSContainerLab/module-4/README.md

-# Module 4 - Build the Sample .NET Framework Application
+# Module 4 - Build the Sample .NET Application

 **Time to complete:** 10-15 minutes